borntyping/jsonlog/jsonlog/README.md

 Compatibility
 -------------

-`jsonlog` is written for Python 3.6 and above.
+`jsonlog` is written for Python 3.7 and above.
 Compatibility patches will be accepted for Python 3.5 and above, but patches for Python 2 will be rejected.

+To use `jsonlog` on Python 3.6 you will need to install the `dataclasses` package alongside it.
+This isn't a dependency as it breaks the builtin `dataclasses` module when installed on Python 3.7 and above.

 References
 ----------